OpenMTC/OpenMTC/doc/deployment-guide.md

 OpenMTC
 ```

-OpenMTC container images will be created through a hiearchy of
+OpenMTC container images will be created through a hierarchy of
 dependent images.
 For example when creating image 'sdk', a dependent
 'base' image will be created.
 After completing the build process for
 each Docker image, the image is to be found in the machine's local